Promoting public understanding

 Holdings also include a set of Reform Acts from 1832 to 1884, and a number of reports on elections held during the 1990s in the emerging democracies, Commonwealth countries being well represented.

-The Library has access by appointment, normally during working day Monday to Friday, by prior arrangement.
+The collections may be accessed by appointment, normally during working day Monday to Friday, by prior arrangement.

 McDougall Trust is pleased to be informed about papers, pamphlets, books or other materials on relevant subjects becoming available.